exercism/website-copy/pages/faqs.md

 ### What happened to my Team from the old site?

-We were expecting to launch it at the same time as the new site, but we didn't quite have time to finish it.
-Teams will be coming as soon as we have time to work on it.
+We have a brand new dedicated Teams website coming soon.
+We will tweet out as soon as it's launched.
+Thanks for your patience!